 In Tettnang-Obereisenbach we have control over how we deal with biodiversity.
 We need to raise even more awareness among our suppliers.

 The introduction of invasive species by ocean freight from our production countries poses a potential risk to biodiversity at our Obereisenbach headquarters.

 There is still a lot of room for improvement in our supply chain to protect biodiversity.
 So far, this has played virtually no role in the industry.
-Our strict criteria for the materials we use in our VAUDE products and our Environmental Stewardship Project with suppliers are two important steps.
+The Higg Index now also addresses the issue of deforestation, which has a direct impact on biodiversity.

 However, we still have a lot of work to do to raise the awareness of our service providers and business partners.